-The A1 can be ordered from December 2024.
-However, reservations can be made immediately for a 10% advance payment.
+The A1 can be ordered from December 2025.
+However, reservations can be made immediately at contact@arcaspace.com.
 Deliveries will be made based on a first come, first served basis.
 Partnership Program participants will have priority over any other orders.